2i2c-org/team-compass/people/titles.md

 ## Jobs and roles definitions

-Official roles and job descriptions are defined within the **Structure and Responsibilities** section of each functional area.
+Official roles and job descriptions are defined within the **Structure and roles** section of each functional area.
 The members of each functional area define the responsibilities, skills, and reporting structure of these roles.

 ## Terminology and structure